 Strong Start to 2022

 - Most brokers reported organic growth rates in the range of 8%-10% for the quarter.
-MMC reported organic revenue growth of 10% during 1Q22 in-line with the 10% organic growth rate achieved in 4Q21.
-This was its fourth consecutive quarter of double-digit growth and the highest first quarter underlying growth in over two decades with each of their businesses showing strength.
+MMC reported organic revenue growth of 10% during Q1 of 2022 in-line with the 10% organic growth rate achieved in Q4 of 2022.
+This was its fourth consecutive quarter of double-digit growth and the highest first quarter underlying growth in over two decades with each of its businesses showing strength.

-- At the low end of the range, AON reported 1Q22 organic growth 8% of vs. 4Q21’s 10%.
+- At the low end of the range, AON reported Q1 of 2022 organic growth of 8% vs. Q4 of 2022 growth of 10%.
 Commercial Risk and Consumer Benefit Solutions and Human Capital had strong results in the first quarter.
 Commercial Risk saw “growth in every major geography and particular strength across renewals and retention.”

 Still Optimistic About 2022